-An all-chrome design makes the Creda 53557581 electric shower a modern, aesthetically-appealing shower that looks great in any bathroom.
+An all-chrome design makes the Creda 53557581 a modern, aesthetically-appealing shower that looks great in any bathroom.
 Offering 10.5 kW, this model is also available in 8.5 kW and 9.5 kW models, but for our electric shower review of the Creda 53557581, we’ll be focusing on the 10.5 kW model.

 Designed in the UK, this model is backed by a 3-year warranty and is easy to install, too.

 Let’s take a look at what makes this model so highly praised.